Unrepl/unrepl/SPEC.md

 ##### `:unrepl.jvm/start-side-loader`

-Upgrades the control REPL where it is issued to a sideloading session.
+Upgrades the plain repl connection where it is issued to a sideloading session.

 When a sideloading session is started, the JVM will ask the client for classes or resources it does not have.
 Basically, this allows the extension of the classpath.